-I am an Asian American male from a privileged, urban household who seek to advocate for racial and social justice reform within marginalized communities.
-I desire to transform institutional, local- and state-wide higher education systems, policies, and procedures through data-informed research.
-I believe that equity-oriented strategies and practices is necessary to equip and empower diverse learners in U.S. higher education.
+I identify myself an Asian American male from a privileged, urban household who seek to advocate for racial and social justice reform within marginalized communities.
+I desire to transform national, local- and state-wide higher education systems, policies, and procedures through data-informed research.
+I believe in equity-oriented strategies and practices which are necessary to equip and empower diverse learners in U.S. higher education.

 Higher education provides an opportunity to experience the richest expressions of both heart, mind, and soul.
 The environments of colleges and universities are capable of communicating the most profound thoughts and deepest emotions, granting access to the essence of what makes us human.
 As a teacher-scholar and scholar-practitioner in higher education, I believe that it is essential for students to be given an opportunity to experience this profession, regardless of their socioeconomic status, background, and/or other factors of the past.
 Priority must be given to not only preserving and encouraging students' educational development but also maintaining a consistent level of excellence and truth within education programs at all levels.
 Furthermore, I believe that education must always serve as a means to an end, the end being enriching and empowering others to succeed in life.
 I have had a wonderful privilege to pursue my doctoral degree at Indiana University Bloomington, and I hope to utilize my knowledge and research experience gained to impact students' lives at Lee University.